Metoprolol iv po conversion

 3. Close monitoring of blood pressure and heart rate is necessary during the conversion process to adjust the oral dose accordingly.

-See also Metoprolol pka value
+See also Metoprolol 50 bei tremor

 4. The conversion ratio may vary based on individual patient factors such as age, weight, renal function, and concomitant medications.